ghivert/fireblog/README.md

 # Fireblog

 The world is full of words.
 Let's add more.
 Blogging is essential.
 Having a personal blog is required.
 Here is one.
 Fireblog is back, and it's fully up to date!
-It now uses elm 0.19!
+It now uses elm 0.19 and Server-Side Rendering!

 ## Context